 Recalibration procedure: Pipette 5 milliliters (5 mL) of the N/10 KaPH into a water glass or flask.
 Add about 5 drops of phenolphthalein to the sample.
 Titrate with the N/10 NaOH until the end is reached, which is the first pink blush that persists for at least 20 seconds after stirring or mixing the sample.
 Make note of how much NaOH was used.
-(Note that if exactly 5 mL of NaOH was used, then the NaOH is still at its stated strength and you can proceed with a normal acid test procedure).
+(Note that if exactly 5 mL of NaOH was used then it is still at is stated strength: proceed with a normal acid test procedure).

-New normality calculation: If more or less than 5 mL of NaOH was used then figure the new normality as follows: New normality of NaOH is equal to the number of mL's of KaPH used (5 mL) times its own normality (0.1) divided by the number of mL's of NaOH used in the paragraph above.
+New normality calibration: If more or less than 5 mL of NaOH was used then figure the new normality as follows: New normality of NaOH is equal to the number of mL's of KaPH (5 mL) times it's own normality (0.1) divided by the number of mL's of NaOH used in the paragraph above.